saalaah7ammad/learning-from-data/README.md

-# learning-from-data
+# knn-from-scratch
-Data science and machine learning project focused on analyzing data and applying machine learning techniques.
+K-Nearest Neighbors (KNN) classification implemented from scratch using Python and NumPy, with manual distance calculation, prediction, evaluation, and accuracy analysis.